 Who’s it For?

-The weekend is aimed at singers and singer / instrumentalists with an interest in Appalachian song and / or song migration.
+The weekend is aimed at singers and singer / instrumentalists with an interest in Appalachian song and music and their links with the British Folk traditions, who wish to learn both technique and a new repertoire.
 Singers of all levels of experience are welcome, musicians will need to have a good grasp of their instrument to make the most of the workshops (not recommended for beginners).
+There will also be some dancing suitable for beginners.

 We’ll publish a programme soon showing workshop options to give you a clearer idea of what to expect.